When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

-Cairn Cycles the Sussex-based company well-known for their very popular e-Adventure electric bike have just announced the release of two exciting new models – the Cairn BRAVe 1.0 and 2.0.
+Cairn Cycles the Sussex-based company well-known for their very popular e-Adventure electric bike has just announced the release of two exciting new models – the Cairn BRAVe 1.0 and 2.0.

 Both models share the same alloy frame, which boasts a very relaxed geometry with a slack head angle and long wheelbase making them excellent for off-road adventures.
-There’s also four separate bosses on the frame and some on the forks ensuring there’s plenty of options for bikepacking bags.
+There are also four separate bosses on the frame and some on the forks ensuring there are plenty of options for bikepacking bags.
 The Maxxis Recon Race 650b x 2.35″ tyres are much more suitable for off-road riding than your regular gravel tyre.
 There’s clearance for tyres up to 2.5″ for the intrepid traveller.

 There’s a drop handlebar and flat bar version which is great as not everyone gets on well with drops.